 I now know that evening was given to me as a wake-up call.
 I wanted more of that feeling I had experienced and I wanted it to happen a lot more often.

 I made a commitment to myself to try to be grateful for something every day – to actually LOOK for things that I could be grateful for.

 Seeing life through the lens of gratitude has given me so many gifts.
 A quiet strength, more compassion and empathy for people and situations, and has allowed me to feel more joy than I ever thought possible.

 When you make time to acknowledge what’s working for you, you start seeing more of what’s working.
 Because whenever you apply focused attention to something in your life, it expands.

-Think about it: If you go to the gym and you focus your workouts on your biceps, you will eventually start to build your endurance, strength and muscle tone.
+Think about it: If you go to the gym and focus your workouts on your biceps, you will eventually start to build your endurance, strength, and muscle tone.
 You will see improvements over time.

 Gratitude works the same way.
 When you focus on what you want more of in your life—the things that bring you joy, peace, and contentment—more of them will start showing up for you.

 Here are some tips you can use to flex that gratitude muscle: